ArjunRAj77/Dragon-tales/Resources/info.md

 # Resources

-Here you can find all the terraform files used to create the google cloud resources.
+- `infra-terraform.zip` : contains all the terraform files used for deploying GCP resources
+- `API-documentation-dragon-tales.pdf` : contains all the documentation on the API interface of Dragon Tales